relxd/lxd-sdk/docs/InstancesApi.md

 <a name="getInstancesByNameMetadata"></a>
 # **getInstancesByNameMetadata**
-> GetInstancesByNameMetadataResponse getInstancesByNameMetadata(name, recursion, filter)
+> BackgroundOperationResponse getInstancesByNameMetadata(name, recursion, filter)